yakconsulting/spidersoftdev.github.io/content/projects/codeigniter-minify.md

 ---
 Simple library to minify JavaScript & CSS in CodeIgniter.
 JavaScript minification is based on [Closure Compiler](http://code.google.com/closure/compiler/).
 CSS minification is based on [minify library](http://code.google.com/p/minify/).
-Additionally all CSS scripts and JavaScript scripts are marget into single files.
+Additionally, all CSS scripts and JavaScript scripts are marget into single files.

 <!--more-->